llvm/llvm-iwg/rfc_code_review/comment_summary.md

 ### GitHub Pull Request Recommended Action Items

-* Write a guide for how to create "Stacked Reivews".
+* Write a guide for how to create "Stacked Reviews".
 * Decide if we allow Pull Request branches in the main repo.
 * Define a policy for merging pull requests with multiple commits.
 * Determine how can we emulate Herald Rules.